drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### 3D Structure of the Pharmacophore
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-The structural studies therefore reveal the importance of the three amino-acids of the p53 protein: Phe-19, Trp-23 and Leu-26.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/3d-structure-pharmacophore-025d84a4'><i class='fa fa-play' aria-hidden='true'></i></button>The structural studies therefore reveal the importance of the three amino-acids of the p53 protein: Phe-19, Trp-23 and Leu-26.
 They define a pharmacophore that can serve as a starting point for the design of new inhibitors.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.